 Everyone will spend 2 weeks on Ophthalmology and 2 weeks on ENT in the Royal Victoria Eye & Ear Hospital.

 Ophthalmology includes a written paper and a practical exam.
 For us the practical exam took place during our rotation and involved doing a standard eye exam.
 You’ll be taught this during placement and there is also a video available on the TCD ophthalmology website.
 Preparing for this will serve you well in the long run as there are easy marks to pick up.
-This can help to make up for the -1 negative marking in the MCQs in the written exam in June.
-This exam also has a number of SAQs.
+The written exam in June is made up of 50 MCQs and 4 SAQs where they show you a photo of an eye and you have to come up with the most likely diagnosis, talk about what investigations you would do, the treatment and also the complications.
 Definitely know the self-assessment lecture (on the Ophth website) for these.
 The website also has podcasts by Prof Cassidy which are a great learning resource.
 Her book ‘Ophthalmology at a Glance’ can supplement these.

 ENT is a written exam only.
 You’ll have 5 SAQs to do in an hour.
-Teaching is given during your rotation in ENT.
+Teaching is given during your rotation in ENT in the tutorials by Emma Cashman.
+These tutorials are usually all you need to know for the exam.
 There is also a straightforward exam at the end of your ENT placement which doesn’t count towards your final grade and is again based mainly on material given in the tutorials.

 After all that it’s still legitimate to feel like this when asked by a caring relative: What specialty do you want to do?